hmrc/play-frontend-hmrc/docs/maintainers/upgrading.md

  - Input `govuk-frontend` and select the relevant version from the dropdown
  - Hit `Deploy!`
 2. Bump webjar [dependency](https://github.com/alphagov/govuk-frontend/tags) for `govuk-frontend` in `build.sbt`.
-3. Generate and copy fixtures folder to test/resources/fixtures (this won't be necessary when we implement generative testing to increase test coverage).
+3. Generate and copy fixtures folder to test/resources/fixtures.
    - Follow `Usage` steps in [x-frontend-snapshotter](https://github.com/dorightdigital/x-frontend-snapshotter)
    - Extract the contents of zip file `test-fixtures-[version-number].tar.gz` created in `target` and copy these to test/resources/fixtures/test-fixtures-[version-number] in this repo.
 4. Run unit tests: `sbt clean test`.